bestinslot-xyz/brc20-proposals/README.md

 Indexing rules are detailed in [Programmable Module Indexer Integration guide](https://github.com/bestinslot-xyz/brc20-programmable-module#indexer-integration-guide)

 ## Changelog

+### 17 Jun 2025
+- Added pre-signed transaction inscriptions to the proposal

 ### 12 Jun 2025
 - Added compression and base64 encoding support using the "b" field of the inscription